Commercial Food Processor Buying Guide

 The pusher enables you to apply even pressure on food items as they descend through the feeding tube.
 Always use it to avoid damage to the unit, or more importantly, your fingers.

-If you are going to process bulkier items like cabbages or lettuce, make sure the feeder tube aperture is wide enough to accommodate them, saving the time it would take to pre-cut.
+If you are going to process bulkier items like cabbages or lettuce, make sure the feeder tube opening is wide enough to accommodate them, saving the time it would take to pre-cut.

 Included with the literature that comes with your new food processor there will be a set of safety instructions.
 Read, understand and follow them.